The Rise of a Nomadic Warlord

 Logistics as a Weapon

-The Hunnic ability to move quickly without supply lines meant Attila could strike at any time of year, while his enemies were paralyzed by the seasons.
-In modern terms, this translates to having a lean, agile operation that can outmaneuver slower, more ponderous rivals.
+The Hunnic ability to move quickly without extensive supply lines meant Attila could strike at any time of year, while his enemies were paralyzed by the seasons.
+This translates to having a lean, agile operation that can outmaneuver slower, more resource-dependent rivals.

 Strategic Patience

 Attila did not always seek immediate battle.
-He paid tribute, negotiated treaties, and husbanded resources for the right moment.
-He understood that war is not about winning every skirmish but about achieving your long-term objectives – a lesson as relevant to corporate strategy as it is to ancient warfare.
+He paid tribute when necessary, negotiated treaties, and husbanded resources for the right moment.
+He understood that war is not about winning every skirmish but about achieving long-term objectives.
+This lesson is as relevant to corporate strategy as it is to ancient warfare.

 Further Reading